-Both these competitor DTM frameworks were compared against Hyflow in [24, 25].
+Both these competitor DTM frameworks were compared against Hyflow in [19,20].

-A number of recent papers [20-22, 26] focused on DTM.
-They propose new protocols that are optimized for certain scenarios.
-They are all based on the control-flow model, and they do not implement any kind of directory protocols for shared object look-up among nodes.
-These protocols cannot readily be compared with our framework because of the differences between control-flow and data-flow based protocols.
+In context of DTM, a number of papers recently appeared [14, 16, 17, 21].
+They provide new protocols optimizing peculiarity of different scenarios and all are based on control-flow, without implementing a directory based protocol for looking-up shared objects among nodes.
+These protocols cannot be compare with our framework because it provides the implementation of a data-flow based protocol.

-Hyflow2 has recently been used as a reference DTM framework in [16].
+Hyflow2 has been recently used as a reference DTM framework in [10].